QUOTES-Global reaction to killing of Japan's former PM Abe | Politics

 "Deeply saddened by the tragic death of Japanese Former Prime Minister @AbeShinzo.
 I was honored to meet him and work with him on important issues for Japan.
 My condolences to his family, may he rest in peace."
 AUSTRALIA'S PRIME MINISTER ANTHONY ALBANESE

-"Mr Abe was also a giant on the world stage – a leader in the G7, the G20, and the United Nations.
+"Mr. Abe was also a giant on the world stage – a leader in the G7, the G20, and the United Nations.
 His legacy was one of global impact and a profound and positive one for Australia."
-GERMANY

-German Chancellor Olaf Scholz said he was "stunned and deeply saddened" by the news that former Japanese Prime Minister Shinzo Abe died on Friday hours after he was shot while campaigning for a parliamentary election.
-"We stand closely by Japan's side even in these difficult hours," Scholz tweeted, expressing his deepest sympathy to Abe's family.

-FRANCE France expressed its full solidarity with Japan after the killing of former Japanese Prime Minister Shinzo Abe, the French Foreign Affairs Ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)